How to make WhatsApp opt-ins for businesses [GDPR info]

 What if someone taps "NO"?
 Send them a friendly message saying "No worries.
 If you want to join us again, tap this button."
 This will stay in the WhatsApp feed if they want to rejoin in future.

-3. Add "double opt-in" tag to help you create lists in future
+3. Add a "double opt-in" tag to help you create lists in future

-Once someone has tapped "YES" to receiving your message, congratulations, they're double opted in and you are legally allowed to send marketing messages.
+Once someone has tapped "YES" to receiving your message, congratulations, they're double opted in and you can send them marketing messages.

-This doesn't mean you should overdo it of course!
-But the customer now expects to hear from you, so now it's time to think about the value you can offer them in WhatsApp and start strategising.
+This doesn't mean you should overdo it of course.
+But the customer now expects to hear from you, so now it's time to think about the value you can offer them in WhatsApp and start strategizing.

 It's a good idea to also add a tag saying where the customer came from.
 In this image you can see it's from the 10% off website popup.
 This will help you personalize future campaigns.

-Your customers is now opted in and ready.
-You don't need to do anything else.
+Your customers are now opted in and ready.

-We recommend adding a good welcome flow to get the most out of WhatsApp and your customer relationships.
-Remember, this is where you start your relationship.
+At this point, we recommend adding a slightly longer welcome flow to get the most out of WhatsApp and your customer relationships.
 It's a good idea to use this flow to add more tags so you can personalize campaigns better in future.

-It's surprising how many customers finish these flows.
-They appreciate having control over the types of message you send and give this information willingly.
+It's surprising how many customers finish these flows (as shown in the Jack Wolfskin example).
+They appreciate having control over the types of message you send and appreciate the personalization you will then be able to offer them.

 4. Learn about your customer and add tags

-Ask your customers 1-3 questions (no more) about their preferences and add tags to their profile.
-With the right integrations (for example Klaviyo and Shopify) you can bring this data to other CRM and shop systems for a broader picture of your customers (worth a great deal in this now cookieless world).
+Ask your customers questions – we recommend no more than 3 – about their preferences and add tags to their profile.
+With the right integrations (for example Klaviyo and Shopify) you can bring this data to other CRM and shop systems for a broader picture of your customers (worth a great deal in a cookieless world).

 Typically at this point brands ask quick, easy questions like:

 These questions will depend on your brand and your business goals.
-Choose those that will give you the highest value later on.
+Choose those that will give you the highest value when personalizing WhatsApp campaigns later on.

-Use buttons rather than lists for ease – which means you should have maximum 3 answer choices.
+Use buttons rather than lists for ease – which means you can have a maximum of 3 answer choices.

-typie-chatTypie's tip: tell people up front how many questions you're going to ask to set expectations and reduce drop offs.
-(Bonus: it's good practice for readability and clarity to use actual digits (1, 2, 3...) rather than spelling out the numbers in WhatsApp messages.)
+Typie tip: tell people up front how many questions you're going to ask to set expectations and reduce drop offs.
+(Bonus: it's good practice for readability and speed of understanding to use numerals (1, 2, 3...) rather than spelling out the numbers in WhatsApp messages.)

-leevje asks 3 questions: what type of styles you're interested in, what kind of messages you want to get in WhatsApp (just important info or deals, news and info) and your email address
+leevje asks 3 questions: what type of styles you're interested in, what kind of messages you want to get in WhatsApp (important info, deals, news) and your email address

-This information is golden because you can now send highly personalized and targeted messages to customers – reducing the number of messages they receive, and ensuring a great experience for them.
+This information is valuable because you can now send highly personalized and targeted messages to customers – reducing the number of messages they receive, and ensuring a great experience.

 Learning a customer's email address at this point is a great idea – for a smooth CRM journey and to make sure they receive the right message in the right place at the right time.